Shechem: Chalcolithic

-The oldest settlement in Shechem goes back to about five thousand years ago, during the Chalcolithic period (3500-3000 BCE).
+The oldest settlement in Shechem goes back to about five thousand years ago, during the Chalcolithic period (3500-3000 BC).
 At that time agriculture was already practiced.

 Early Bronze

 During the Early Bronze Age, activity seems to have moved to the nearby area of Khirbet Makhneh el-Fauqa.
 Some publications claim that Shechem is mentioned in the third-millennium Ebla tablets, but this has been denied by archaeologists.

 Middle Bronze

+Middle Bronze IIA

-The Sebek-khu Stele, dated to the reign of Senusret III (reign: 1878–1839 BCE), records the earliest known Egyptian military campaign in the Levant.
+The Sebek-khu Stele, dated to the reign of Senusret III (reign: 1878–1839 BC), records the earliest known Egyptian military campaign in the Levant.
 The text reads "Then Sekmem fell, together with the wretched Retenu", where Sekmem (s-k-m-m) is thought to be Shechem, and the "Retunu" or "Retjenu" a people of the Levant.

 The first substantial building activity at Shechem (Strata XXII-XXI) dates from the Middle Bronze Age IIA (c.
-1900 BCE).
+1900 BC).
 It became a very substantial Canaanite settlement, and was attacked by Egypt, as mentioned in the Sebek-khu Stele, an Egyptian stele of a noble at the court of Senusret III (c.
-1880–1840 BCE).
+1880–1840 BC).